Primarily European earwig (Forficula auricularia)

 Pest monitoring Home orchardists: If damage to young leaves is seen, the presence of earwigs in the garden can be confirmed by placing a sheet of corrugated cardboard, hollow bamboo cane, sections of old garden hose, or similar material on the ground that will provide shelter in the garden.
 Check the materials each morning for presence of the insects.
 Infestations spread slowly, as earwigs rarely fly.

 Home orchardists: Cultivation of the soil in early spring in areas where earwigs are present will disturb nests and expose eggs to predators.
 Do not allow debris and decaying organic matter to accumulate in the garden.
 Earwigs can be trapped by using Tanglefoot, "Stickem," or a similar material applied to the trunk of the tree to prevent their crawling up.
-Before emergence of the nymphs, wrap the trunk tightly with plastic wrap to ensure the insects can't crawl beneath the wrap.
-Apply the Tanglefoot to the plastic wrap, not the tree, as it can soften bark.
+Before emergence of the nymphs, wrap the trunk tightly with plastic wrap to ensure the insects cannot crawl beneath the wrap.
+Apply Tanglefoot adhesive to the plastic wrap, not the tree, as the adhesive can soften bark.
 Remove these bands before winter.
-Earwigs also can be trapped following the monitoring techniques described above.
+Earwigs also can be trapped and removed following the monitoring techniques described above.
 Empty traps each morning into a pail of water topped with detergent.
 Earwigs are attracted strongly to fish oil and to some extent vegetable oil.
 Insects can be trapped by filling shallow containers with the oil and burying it in soil up to its rim.

 Tachinid flies are predators of earwigs.